Stodir: 2008 revamp

 In February 2008, after the US real-estate bubble had burst, FL Group announced it was divesting itself of its real-estate projects in the US.
 The Trump Tower project, along with other US based real estate projects, were moved to a subsidiary of FL Group called FL Bayrock Holdco.
 In March, stakes in Finnair and investment group Aktiv Kapital were divested; in April a 39% stake in FL was acquired by Styrkur Invest, a company controlled by FL's Chairman Jón Ásgeir Jóhannesson.
 The company then delisted from the Iceland Stock Exchange on 6 June after a share buyback.
 Jón Ásgeir stepped down as Chairman later that month after a conviction for breaking accounting laws.
 His wife Ingibjorg Stefania Palmadottir was elected as his replacement.
 On July 4, FL Group announced both that it had changed its name to Stodir and acquired a 39% stake in retail holding company Baugur Group.

 Insolvency 2008

-In September 2008 it was announced that Stodir had filed an application for a debt moratorium process at the District Court of Reykjavík, effectively putting the company into administration.
+In September 2008 Stodir filed an application for a debt moratorium process at the District Court of Reykjavík, effectively putting the company into administration.
 The move was prompted by the Government of Iceland's acquisition of three-quarters of troubled bank Glitnir, in which Stodir had previously held a 32% stake.

 For 2008, FL Bayrock Holdco posted more than US$140 million in losses.
 It was declared bankrupt in January 2014, costing its sole investor and creditor, the parent FL Group, nearly US$130 million in losses.